 • Be a traditional celebrity (think red carpet) or a social media celeb (someone with 100,000+ Youtube subscribers, Instagram followers, or Facebook page likes).

-• You will also need to consider budget when making this decision.
+• You will also need to consider the budget when making this decision.

 • Promote your product/service on television, social media platforms, in print ads, and/or on the radio.